ryumiel/deview2015/presentation.md

 ### Cross Process Shareable GL Surface

 - Texture is not shareable across processes
+- X Windows System
-- X Windows System: Allocate memory in the X server via pixmap or offscreen window
+ - Allocate memory in the X server via pixmap or offscreen window
-- The rendered frame buffer should be copied to **a cross-process-sharable** GL surface
+- The rendered texture should be copied to **a cross-process-sharable** GL surface
 <!-- .element: class="fragment" -->
 - Needs cross process synchronization between updates
  - No standards